Last updated: 11 Dec 2017

 - Total ETH is calculated for us automatically based on the price and amount

-You'll noticed there's a box there for "Using BNB for fees" - soon that is exactly what we will want to do in the future when we do any trades on Binance!
+You'll notice there's a box there for "Using BNB for fees" - soon that is exactly what we will want to do in the future when we do any trades on Binance!

 Here I am placing an order to buy 10 BNB at 0.00671723 ETH per BNB for a total of 0.0671723 ETH total.
 (Fees are 0 during this promotional period).
 After clicking "BUY", then my order will either be executed or sit in the order book at that ETH price, waiting for someone else to trade against it.